-Before you set goals for the individuals in your team, make sure you set them the entire team first.
+Before you set goals for the individuals in your team, make sure you set them for the entire team first.
 This is important because establishing goals for individuals becomes easy when the goals for the entire team are defined already.

 The goals of your team are your goals.
 This fact makes you set goals and evaluate the performance of your team without any bias.
-You will evaluate the performance of your team for what they actually contributed to fulfill the goals of the team.
+You will evaluate the performance of your team for what they actually contributed to fulfilling the goals of the team.

 Enlighten Your Team Of Organizational Goals

 Keep in mind that the goals that you define for your team should be aligned with the organizational goals.
 Educate and enlighten your team about the organizational goals and how they can contribute to them.
 Keep the goals SMART.
 (Know more about SMART goals here).

 Now that your team knows how their individual performance can contribute to the organizational success and that their individual goals are defined, it is easier for you to keep track of their performance and evaluate it without any bias.

 As a manager, it is important to collaborate with your team.
 Do not just define their goals; involve them.
 Get their input on goals.
 Don’t make it a one-sided process, discuss with the individuals of your team and take their suggestions on setting up goals for them individually as well as for the entire team.

 This collaboration with your teammates will make you understand them better and know where they need improvement.
 This can help you evaluate their performance without any bias

 This is one of the most important things that supervisors tend to miss.
 Having observational data on your team members helps you make more accurate evaluations of performance.